jordantoaster/poetry-exemplar/README.md

 4. Run ``poetry shell`` to activate your virtual environment, you can now develop as required.

+## Build & Publish

+If you run ``poetry build`` inside your package, it will create a PyPi ready .tar.gz file (or a .whl) in your ``dist`` folder that can pip installed.

+If you have this project in another projects folder, you can pip install as ``pip install local_pypi/poetry-exemplar-0.1.0.tar.gz ``.

+This can then be used in any file as ``from poetry_exemplar.add_one import add_one`` and use the function as ``add_one(2)``

+If you run ``poetry publish`` and you have configured a repository with suitable credentials, it will push the package to a remote store.
+This can be pip installed with a suitable index.

 ## Use

 - Running ``poetry add <DEPENDENCY>`` has to default behaviour to find the dependency on PyPi and to insert it into the relavent section in the ``pyproject.toml`` file.